-Influence of Climatic Factors on Arthropod Pests and Associated Natural Enemies of Chilli (Capsicum annuum)
+Influence of Climatic Factors on Arthropod Pests and Associated Natural Enemies of Chilli (Capsicum annuum) where?

 ABSTRACT

 Aims: To enabling conversant pest management decisions that balance pest suppression with ecological safety and economic viability.

 Place and Duration of Study: Department of Entomology, C. P. College of Agriculture, SDAU, Sardarkrushinagar in India during kharif-rabi, 2023-24 and 2024-25.